mzenzie/320MusicLessonPlanner/README.md

 - Edit existing student accounts - Allow student information to be updated at any point after the account has already been created.
 - Lesson Scheduling - Allow teachers to cancel or reschedule lessons.

-**Features in progress**

-- UI polishing and bug squashing.
-- Server-side check for lesson time conflicts.

 ### Installation and Build